-Water stains are very common on hardwood floors and the biggest culprits are potted plants.
-Most people over water their plants and don’t realize they are leaking out the bottom until it’s too late.
+Water stains are common on hardwood floors, and the biggest culprits are potted plants.
+Most people overwater their plants and don’t realize they are leaking out the bottom until it’s too late.

 If you notice water staining on your floors, first try wiping it with a slightly damp cloth.
 If the water hasn’t penetrated the surface of the floor, the stain should wipe right off.

 If this doesn’t work, your last resort is to lightly sand the area until the stain is gone and reseal it with a surface finish.
-This process is a little more involved and I’d highly recommend consulting with a flooring expert (get a free quote from one on HomeAdvisor.com), especially if the stain is larger than a few inches
+This process is a little more involved, so I’d highly recommend consulting with a flooring expert (get a free quote from one on HomeAdvisor.com), especially if the stain is more significant than a few inches

-To remove chewing gum that’s stuck to your floor, put a handful of ice cubes in a plastic bag and hold them against the gum until it turns rock-hard.
-Once cold and hard you can easily chip off the gum with a plastic knife or any other flat tool.
+To remove chewing gum that’s stuck to your floor, put a handful of ice cubes in a plastic bag and hold it against the gum until it turns rock-hard.
+Once cold and hard, you can easily chip off the gum with a plastic knife or any other flat tool.

 Tape and other adhesive materials can leave a sticky residue on your hardwood floors.
 When this happens, dip a microfiber cloth or Mr. Clean Magic Eraser sponge in a 4 to 1 water/vinegar solution and gently rub out the residue.

 If that doesn’t do the trick, pick up some Goo Gone Pro-Power Spray Gel on Amazon.
 Goo Gone is specially formulated to clean up sticky messes (or Goo) while leaving the surfaces, in this case, your floor, completely unharmed.
-You simply spray it on the residue, let it sit for 5 minutes, then wipe it off with a damp cloth.
+Spray it on the residue, let it sit for 5 minutes, then wipe it off with a damp cloth.

-Keeping hardwood floors clean and beautiful isn’t a difficult process, you just need to stay on top of it.
+Keeping hardwood floors clean and beautiful isn’t a complicated process; you just need to stay on top of it.
 Here’s the cleaning and maintenance schedule that the National Wood Flooring Association recommends:

 - Every Day: Remove dirt and dust by sweeping or dust mopping.